 Tips to Beat Cravings and Stop Overeating

-There are a number of reasons why willpower fails, and we end up giving in to a snack or sweet.
-Some common triggers are:
+Understand your triggers: There are a number of reasons why willpower fails, and we end up giving in to a snack or sweet.
+Listed below are some common triggers.

 One way to understand what your main triggers are is to start a simple food journal.
 For a few days, write down anytime you eat and record your emotional state associated with that meal.
 Figuring out your personal triggers will help you better understand how to combat them.